WangStar1031/adverts_wordpress/wp-content/plugins/image-regenerate-select-crop/readme.txt

 None

 == Changelog ==
+=4.6.1 =
+* Expose the native medium large hidden size
+* Add delete option for generated images that are smaller than the expected size.

+= 4.6 =
+* Translation fix for the button used with the Gutenberg block
+* Added targeted delete option in the lightbox for each image size generated for an image
+* Link the media settings (medium and large crop option + define new custom image sizes) in the plugin settings page.

 = 4.5 =
 * Tested up to 5.1.1 version
 * Comment out the buttons action that is no longer necessary for WP >= 5.1.